 Harvard’s Vaccination Process and Requirements

-Harvard will require COVID vaccination for all Harvard community members, including faculty, staff, and researchers, who will have any on-campus presence.
+The University is requiring COVID-19 vaccinations for all Harvard community members.
 Exceptions will be provided for medical or religious reasons.
 Note that unvaccinated individuals may be subject to additional public health measures (e.g., masking, testing) above and beyond what is required of vaccinated individuals.
 Updates and information regarding the University’s vaccine requirement can be found at the University’s vaccine webpage.

 Harvard is asking staff working remotely and on-campus, who have been vaccinated outside of Harvard, to submit a copy of their immunization card.
 If you have not submitted your information already, you may do so through the HUHS Patient Portal.
 This process is available to all Harvard students, staff, faculty, and researchers, even if you are not an HUHS patient.
 Instructions for submitting are available on the Verify Your Vaccination webpage.
 If you received your vaccination through HUHS, you do not need to submit any information, as HUHS already has your information on file.
 HUHS keeps individual medical information secure and confidential.
 Once submitted, you will be able to view your vaccination status via Crimson Clear.